 Ionizing air purifiers use negatively charged ions to bind to particulates in the air and then trap them on a collecting plate inside the unit.
 Although you have to clean the collecting plates to get rid of the pollutants, these purifiers don’t have filters that need replacing, so their long-term cost of ownership can be lower.

 Some air purifiers use ultraviolet (UV) light to break apart the molecules of bacteria and viruses, rendering them harmless.
-This type of purifier is useful for dealing with microbes and pathogens, but it doesn’t address dust or other large particles.
+This way of air purification is useful for dealing with microbes and pathogens, but it doesn’t address dust or other large particles.

 To handle the widest possible range of air pollutants, most purifiers also include at least one type of air filter.
 Two of the most common types are activated carbon filters and HEPA filters.